madifz/100-days-of-code/r4-log.md

 ### R4D24-27 (15-18/2/2022)

 - Since I was learning php on Educative, decided to complete the Front End dev path that I stopped before.
 Surprisingly the last portion about launching a website was about domains/web hosting, VCS and SEO.

+### R4D28-29 (19-20/2/2022)

+- Continuing with Zero to Mastery Web Dev, learning hashing passwords with bcrypt and trying to connect frontend React UI and backend node/express server.
+Ran into some problems with frontend not working when npm start, so will try again tomorrow!